Rafa-Hoff/demo-dao-jdbc/README.md

 - findById, findAll, findByDepartment.

 Update data resources:
-- insert, delete and update.
+- insert, delete, and update.

-Using MySQL database with DAO for implementating each entity, an object responsible for accessing the Database and Factory was used to implement the Dependency Injection concept.
+Using MySQL database with DAO for implementating each entity, an object responsible for accessing the Database, and Factory was used to implement the Dependency Injection concept.

 # Resources Used